 To comply with State regulations The Village of Alexander will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, we conducted tests for many different contaminants.
 Some of these were tested daily.
 The other contaminants were tested in accordance with State and Federal guidelines.
-We did have some occasions where our results that were higher than the State allows.
-However, none of the violations were an immediate threat to public health.
+We are proud to report that our system did not violate the maximum contaminant level or any other water quality standard.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.